JustFxDev/ThemeMaestro/README.md

 ### Set up the default coloring for tasks

-it is recommended to install the [ColorManager](https://github.com/aljawaid/ColorManager) PlugIn and set "Bright White" as default colors for the tasks in the Kanboard settings section / Project settings / default task color.
+It is recommended to install the [ColorManager](https://github.com/aljawaid/ColorManager) plugin and set "Bright White" as default colors for the tasks in the Kanboard settings section / Project settings / default task color.
 If you do so, all new tasks are created with a white background and white left border.

 You can color each task cards left border with one of the numerus colors of this plugin.